jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 # Step 6 (Optional): Custom Domain Using Hover #
 ---

 Head to [Hover](https://www.hover.com/) to purchase a domain name.
-You can use any domain service provider you'd prefer, but I only know how to set up your custom domain on GitHub through Hover.
+You can use any domain service provider you'd prefer, but this tutorial will walk through setting up a custom domain using Hover.

 I discovered Hover through the podcast from [CodeNewbie](https://www.codenewbie.org/).
 Through CodeNewbie you can get a 10% discount when using promo-code `NEWBIE`.
 I strongly encourage checking out their podcast, especially for junior programmers, either in school or just getting started in their career.